shisoft/zynq-axi-dma-sg/README.md

 ## Initiate Scatter/Gather via a lib call

-Under [libcallfpga](https://github.com/OpenDGPS/zynq-axi-dma-sg/libcallfpga) you'll find a simple nodejs implenetation to initiate the memory transfer via a library call.
+Under [libcallfpga](https://github.com/OpenDGPS/zynq-axi-dma-sg/tree/master/libcallfpga) you'll find a simple nodejs implementation to initiate the memory transfer via a library call.
 It is minor changed to propagate a function called callfpga instead of the main func.
 Compile it by

 ```bash
 gcc -fPIC -c zynq-axi-dma-sg.c